oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-5-custom-model.md

 1. Review the details and select **Create**.

 1. After selecting Create, you'll see the records being generated.
 It will take a couple minutes for all the records to be generated.
-There is a progress in the top right.
+There is a progress indicator shown in the top right.

     ![](./images/generatingrecordsstatus.png " ")